ConnorCairns/csgo-bot/readme.md

 `/veto`

-Start a veto, if no teams have been chosen use '/popflash veto' for user who called command to control veto or '/popflash veto [cpt2]' to have two players control veto
+If teams have been chosen, start a veto with captains controlling.
+If no teams have been chosen, starts a veto with author controlling

+---

+`/veto [captain 2]`

+Starts a veto with author and captain specified in argument controlling

 ---